Amazon Logo

 What is the Amazon logo?

-Amazon uses a logo consisting of two parts: a word mark (company name) and a graphic symbol (orange arrow).
+Amazon’s logo includes a word mark (company name) and a graphic symbol (orange arrow).